Teknocrat-Consulting/Kaggle_problems/Lead Conversion/readme.md

 ### Contributing
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-### Acknowledgments
-Special thanks to [Company Name] for providing the dataset and supporting this project.